 Position in the Metagame

 Generally against other aggro match ups it comes down to who starts first; if you are on the play, you want to curve out as best as you can so consider a mulligan if you do not have one or two drops in your opening hand.
-On the draw, you will be on the back foot and want to stabilize by killing your opponent’s creatures and protecting your life total.
+On the draw, you will be on the back foot and will want to see an one drop in your opening hand.

 - October 2, 2019: Deck guide overhauled for Throne of Eldraine Standard Season 1.